 In this article we explore why it’s better to declutter instead of organise, the benefits of both, and sometimes why organisation on its own just won’t work.

 THE BENEFITS OF DECLUTTERING

-Decluttering is really popular right now and there are some wonderful benefits to be had by decluttering your home and learning to own less stuff.
+Decluttering is hugely popular right now and there are some wonderful benefits to be had by decluttering your home and owning less stuff.

 Some of the benefits that I’ve found in my own life are:

 - We have more space – there’s more physical space because my home isn’t cluttered.
 There’s no excess furniture, ornaments on the shelves, piles of paperwork on the table surfaces and the garage is no longer used as a random dumping ground for stuff I don’t want in the house!

 - I’m calmer – my time isn’t spent clearing and tidying up.
 When I do have free time, I can use it to do things that I want to do, instead of catching up on household chores and laundry.